patchstack/documentation/src/content/docs/Patchstack App/Account settings/account-integrations.md

 You should now receive a message to your Slack channel.

 To get real alerts to your Slack channel, you will need to create an alert trigger and set it to send alerts to Slack.
-Follow <a href="https://docs.patchstack.com/docs/creating-a-trigger" target="_blank"><b>this tutorial</b></a>.
+Follow [this tutorial](/patchstack-app/alerts/creating-a-trigger/).